IGNF/geoxygene-sig3d-appli/README.md

 ![Simulation image](https://raw.githubusercontent.com/IGNF/geoxygene-sig3d-appli/master/img/simul.png)

 This code (in the package gru3d) was developed for a research work about assessing constructability from urban local regulation.
 The paper about this work is available [here](http://recherche.ign.fr/labos/cogit/publiCOGITDetail.php?idpubli=4120&portee=chercheur&id=59&classement=date&duree=100&nomcomplet=Brasebin%20Mickael&annee=2011&principale=)

-## System requirements

-+ Java (JDK 8 or more recent)
-+ Eclipse
-+ Maven
-The necessary developpers tools are the same as necessary for GeOxygene project, you can find an installation manual [here](http://ignf.github.io/geoxygene/documentation/developer/install.html).

 ## Acknowledgments